 Some doctors and media also talk about a cure for cancer in a slightly different way.
 They say that cancer will be effectively “cured” if it can be managed by drugs and other treatments over long periods of time.
 Here, the cancer has not been eradicated, but modern treatments keep it from spreading and the patient can lead a normal life.
 This paradigm is seen in other diseases, for example, HIV where treatment advances make it manageable over decades.

 Doctors typically don’t talk of outcomes in terms of being cured.
 Rather, they use the word “remission”.
 Being in complete remission means that no signs or symptoms of cancer can be seen, usually on a scan, but that there may still be cancerous cells in the body.
 Indeed, it is often the case that cancers can be in remission through drug treatment but are expected to come back as the cancer cells mutate further and become resistant to the treatment.

 The longer a cancer has been in remission, the less likely it is to return.
-Here it is more appropriate to talk of cure.
+Here it is more appropriate to talk of a cure.

-The cancers with the best chance of remission or cure are those that have the highest survival rates, being testicular cancer, breast cancer, prostate cancer, melanoma, cervical cancer, thyroid cancer and Hodgkin lymphoma; usually when they are not advanced.
-Cancer is much easier to treat, and possibly cure, when it is confined to a single location that can be operated on.
+The cancers with the best chance of remission or cure are those that have the highest survival rates, being testicular cancer, breast cancer, prostate cancer, melanoma, cervical cancer, thyroid cancer, and Hodgkin lymphoma; usually when they are not advanced.
+Cancer is much easier to treat, and possibly cure when it is confined to a single location that can be operated on.
 But some cancers such as testicular cancer be cured by chemotherapy even when it is advanced.

 Once cancer has spread (metastasized) it is harder to treat.
 Traditionally this has required systemic treatments like chemotherapy, which, except in a few cancer types such as testicular cancer and lymphoma where cure is possible, tend not to be curative.